Rangoon (2017 Tamil film): Production

-The project was first announced in August 2014, with AR Murugadoss revealing that he would produce a film titled Rangoon directed by his Thuppakki film's associate director Rajkumar Periasamy, which would feature Gautham Karthik in the lead role.
-Initially Anirudh Ravichander was rumoured to be the film's music composer as he was working with AR Murugadoss together on the mass commercial film titled Kaththi at that time.
-But then the crew was composed mostly of newcomers.
-Songs were composed by RH Vikram who had earlier assisted G. V. Prakash Kumar.
-Anish Tharun Kumar an upcoming cinematographer was fixed to man the camera.
+The project was first announced in August 2014, with AR Murugadoss revealing that he would produce Rangoon, directed by his associate director, Rajkumar Periasamy, who worked with him on Thuppakki (2012).
+It would feature Gautham Karthik and Sana Makbul in the lead roles.
+Initially, Anirudh Ravichander was rumoured to be the film's music composer as he was scoring Kaththi (2014) at that time.
+But then, the crew consisted mostly of newcomers.
+The songs were composed by RH Vikram, who had earlier assisted G. V. Prakash Kumar.
+Anish Tharun Kumar, an upcoming cinematographer, was fixed to man the camera.
 Vishal Chandrasekhar scored the background score of the film.
-He also did two songs which made to the film's album.
+He also scored two songs, which made to the film's album.
 The film went onto floors in 2015.
 This crime thriller was filmed in many real locations of Chennai and Myanmar.
 Though Rangoon has a broader setting like Myanmar, Chennai city's northern parts' live locations, Indo-Myanmar borders the production was completed on a low budget.

 Release and reception

-The film released after facing a bit of delay due to Gautham Karthik's previous films' performances in the market.
-The film released on June 9, 2017.
-It opened to positive reviews due to its realistic portrayal and the same being a racy thriller with twists and turns as the film progressed, it turned out to be the first hit for Gautham Karthik.
-The movie was appreciated by critics a lot for its research, screenplay, action, casting and direction.
-The satellite rights were bagged by Star Vijay television.
-It was premiered on Star Vijay tv on the new year's day of 2018.
-Digital rights are with Hotstar.
-Baradwaj Rangan of Film Companion wrote "Rajkumar Periasamy gives us just a visual.
-He may not have made the most perfect film, but he leaves us with the thought that maybe he's a genuine filmmaker."